Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 Premier League fixtures have been confirmed for the remainder of the 2019/20 season.

-Premier League football is midway through the second round of lockdown matches with one team able to finally claim their status as champions by the end of the week.
+Premier League football is approaching the third round of lockdown matches and Liverpool have been officially crowned kings of England.

-Liverpool underwhelmed on their return to duty with a draw against rivals Everton but could be crowned kings of England this week if they beat Crystal Palace on Wednesday and Manchester City fail to beat Chelsea on Thursday.
+The Reds destroyed Crystal Palace during the midweek Premier League fixtures, but they were shunted over the line by Manchester City’s defeat to Chelsea at Stamford Bridge.

-The Blues remain in pole position for a Champions League spot and will hope to threaten City, but Manchester United’s pre-lockdown form suggests they could pose a genuine threat, especially given the flashes of brilliance between Bruno Fernandes and Paul Pogba in their fledgling partnership.
+Jurgen Klopp won’t let his side relent, however.
+Man City set the bar for 100 points in a Premier League season during the 2017/18 campaign, and Klopp’s men will be determined to shatter that record.
+They can reach a maximum of 107 points if they win all seven remaining games.

 NOW TV has a Sky Sports Pass for £25 a month to help you watch the remaining games – more on that below as we explain what to watch where, including the Premier League free-to-air games.